 When the load balancing site is setup and servers and sites have been associated, you can now deploy out your web app!

-Cleavr automatically creates a new web app and configures it with the selected servers and sites that you identified while setting up the load balancer.
+Cleavr automatically creates a new deployment workflow and configures it with the selected servers and sites that you identified while setting up the load balancer.

 You'll only need to add some finishing touches and will be deploying your apps across a multi-server, load balanced architecture in no time!

-In the Webapps section, find the web app that was created as a result of the above steps.
+In the Deployments section, find the workflow that was created as a result of the above steps.
 Hint: it will be named with the same domain you entered for the load balancing site.

-Select the web app and then configure the web app settings > code repository, build, environment, and deployment hooks as you would for any other app you deploy.
+Select the workflow and then configure the workflow settings > code repository, build, environment, and deployment hooks as you would for any other app you deploy.

 Once you're all setup, deploy! 🚀